 - Poor, shallow breathing as a result of bad anxiety habits.

-Although hyperventilation is one of the main causes of belching during anxiety, it's not the only one.
-Other issues may be caused by issues related to anxiety.
-For example, anxiety can throw off the efficacy of your gastrointestinal system, because of the severe stress that it puts on your stomach.
-If food isn't being digested properly, it may lead to a considerable amount of gas.
+Although hyperventilation is one of the main causes of belching in those with anxiety, it is not the only one.
+Anxiety can throw off the natural processes of the gastrointestinal system, both slowing and altering digestion, because of the severe stress and hormone changes that affect your stomach.
+If food is not being digested properly, it can lead to a considerable amount of gas.

-- Learn New Breathing Habits – Your first step is going to be to learn new breathing habits.
-You can start by taking about 20 to 30 minutes every day taking slower breaths.
-Breathe in through your nose for several seconds, hold for a few seconds, and breathe out through pursed lips for several seconds.
-During an anxiety attack, this exercise is known as deep breathing and may have calming qualities.
+- Learn New Breathing Habits.
+You can learn new breathing habits by taking time on a daily basis to practice more conscious breathing (i.e. - taking slower breaths).
+Breathe in through your nose for several seconds, hold for a few seconds, and breathe out through your mouth for several seconds.
+During an anxiety attack, this exercise is known as deep breathing and may help induce a calming effect.

-- Eat Healthier Foods – Healthy foods are not necessarily related to hyperventilation, but the healthier you eat the easier it will be for your body to digest foods in the event that poor digestion is aiding your belching and burping habits.
+- Eat Healthier Foods The healthier you eat the easier it will be for your body to digest foods in the event that poor digestion is aiding your belching and burping habits.

-- Drink Water – Interestingly, the simple act of drinking water can have its own calming properties, so people are advised to drink water in small gulps when they're suffering from anxiety.
+- Drink Water The simple act of drinking water can have its own calming properties.
+Those who suffer from excessive belching are encouraged to drink water in small gulps.
 It seems as though this may also have an effect on your belching, although the reason for these benefits is unclear.

 - Stop Smoking When a person inhales cigarette smoke, he or she is also inhaling (or swallowing) more air.
 The less a person smokes, the less excess air will be swallowed.

 - Take an Antacid Over-the-counter antacids can be taken to help reduce any acid-reflux a person may be experiencing (which can contribute to excess gassiness and belching).